 So often, if you are looking to learn an Arabic dialect, Egyptian is always recommended, as it’s the most widely understood due to the popularity of their media in the Arab world.

 From the valley of the kings to the temples of Philae, there’s so much fascinating ancient pharaonic history spread throughout the country.

-The Nile itself is also famous, as it’s the provider of life and most cities were established in its banks.
+The Nile itself is also famous, as it’s the provider of life, and most cities were established on its banks.
 Even during Roman times, the Nile banks were considered the most fertile land of the empire.

 Egypt is so much more than just its ancient history!
 Like many of its neighboring countries, Egypt participated in the Arab Spring revolutions in 2011.
 It was a revolution fueled with hope from the younger generations excited to make an impact in their countries.

-In January of that year, the country started demonstrations that resulted in the downfall of their 30-year ruler, Hosni Mubarak in only 18 short days.
+In January of that year, the country started demonstrations that resulted in the downfall of its 30-year ruler, Hosni Mubarak, in only 18 short days.
 This, then, led to the first democratic election that saw Mohamed Morsi into office.
-About a year later he was ousted by the Military and replaced by current President el-Sisi.
+About a year later, he was ousted by the Military and replaced by current President el-Sisi.

-While like many countries in the region, Egypt has its ups and downs, Egyptians are hopeful for the future.
-Understanding this pivotal time in its more recent history will help appreciate what led them to where they are today.
+While, like many countries in the region, Egypt has its ups and downs, Egyptians are hopeful for the future.
+Understanding this pivotal time in its more recent history will help them appreciate what led them to where they are today.

 About the author

 Ahlan (or hi!)
 I’m Monica, the travel blogger behind Ahlan Monica.
-I’m a marketer by day and I’m often found planning my next travels by night.
-I’m Canadian born and Egyptian by marriage.
-Currently based in Ottawa, but spend a lot of time in what I now consider my second home, Cairo.
+I’m a marketer by day, and I’m often found planning my next travels by night.
+I’m Canadian-born and Egyptian by marriage.
+Currently based in Ottawa, but I spend a lot of time in what I now consider my second home, Cairo.